Jay-Idrees/Amazaon-Machine-Learnig/Readme.md

 - In Supervised and Unsupervised learning, models inspect data to discover patterns

-    - `Re-inforcment leraning` - The algorithm is programed and then takes actions to maximize a reward - Learns through conseques to actions e-g like traning pets- you give reward for correct outcome
+    - `Re-inforcment leraning` - The algorithm is programed and then takes actions to maximize a reward - Learns through the conseques to actions e-g like traning pets- you give reward for correct outcome

 ## Components of Machine Learning